scottwilliambeasley/debian-from-scratch/README.md

 If you found this guide useful, or have suggestions, the author would love to hear from you.
 Email him at

 scottwilliambeasley AT gmail .com .
-(Replace
+Replace the AT with @, and remove spaces.

 Also, contributions or additions to this manual are very much welcomed.
 You may do so by using this repository: